gwillcox-r7/metasploit-framework/documentation/modules/auxiliary/admin/http/netgear_r7000_backup_cgi_heap_overflow_rce.md

 ## Introduction
-This module exploits an heap buffer overflow in the `genie.cgi?backup.cgi` page of Netgear R7000 routers running firmware versions `1.0.11.116` and prior.
+This module exploits a heap buffer overflow in the `genie.cgi?backup.cgi` page of Netgear R7000 routers running firmware versions `1.0.11.116` and prior.
 Successful exploitation results in unauthenticated attackers gaining code execution as the `root` user.